Baird, Texas: History

 Baird, Texas was named after Matthew Baird, a director of the Texas and Pacific Railway.
 He was also sole proprietor of the Baldwin Locomotive Works, the largest locomotive firm in the United States, headquartered in Philadelphia, Pennsylvania.

 The city was officially founded in 1880.
 In 1993, the Texas Legislature designated Baird as the "Antique Capital of West Texas".
 It has 12 antique shops.

 The former Callahan County Jail, at 100 W. 5th Street, was originally located in nearby Belle Plain, then the county seat.
 When the county seat moved to Baird, the jail was disassembled brick by brick, and reassembled at its current location.
 Belle Plain lost population and became a ghost town.

-The town has five churches, four gas stations, a feed store, and a small locally owned grocery store.
-Franchises here include a Dairy Queen, Love's truck stop, and a Dollar General.
-The truck stop has a Subway and a Chester's Chicken.
+The town has five churches, four gas stations/convenience stores, and a feed store.

 Library

 The Callahan County Library was started in 1937 by the Baird Wednesday Club.
 The Pioneer Museum was added in 1940.
 Both are located on the basement floor of the Callahan County Courthouse.
 The museum features farm and ranch implements, household items, clothing, barbed wire, and documents.